Karina Speaks! · karinaspeaks.com

 - We declare that the sifting of nations mirrors the spiritual sifting of hearts.
 Lord, let the hungry find You!

 - No weapon formed against this tournament shall prosper.
-We pray for protection over every region, every stadium, every transportation corridor.
+We pray for protection over every region, every stadium, every transportation corridor — Dallas to Miami to Kansas City.

 Week 2